Quality Comfort Home Services Logo

 What makes a heat exchanger fail?

 Each time your furnace calls for heat, the metal that makes up the heat exchanger expands as it warms up.
 Once the furnace turns off, then the metal contracts back down to its original size.
-This constant process of expanding and contracting can eventually lead to a crack over time.
-In some cases the heat exchanger can also become damaged during installation.
-This is why it’s always important to choose a professional for your furnace replacement.
+This constant process of expanding and contracting can eventually lead to a crack over time, making age of the furnace the most common culprit for heat exchanger failure.

 Replacing a heat exchanger